bryal/Helion/README.md

 * `Frame Grabber`:
 	* `Width` and `Height`, **REQUIRED**: Determines to what resolution frame is resized when analyzing colors, smaller is faster.
 Works best if dimensions are divisors of the native resolution.
 If a field is 0, native resolution is used in that dimension.

 	* `Interval`: How often to capture the frame.
-Decides frame limit, FPS = 1/interval.
+If no smoothing is enabled, this also decides LED refresh rate.
+FPS = 1/interval.

 * `Smoothing`:
 	* `Type`: Type of smoothing to use, currently only `Linear smoothing`, no direct plans to add anything else.